Saint Louis University Basic Education School: Junior High Department

 The Junior High Department of Saint Louis University is a coeducational school for students at the junior high level.
 It was originally established in 1921 as the Saint Louis University Boys' High School and was only for male students.
 The school's first graduates completed their studies in 1929.
 In 2003, the school became coeducational, accepting male and female students.

 The Junior High Department is located at the Navy Base campus, along with the Senior High Department.
 The two departments were formerly separately administered but are now unified due to the merging of the Elementary and High School departments.
 This separation was implemented following the implementation of the K-12 program in the Philippines, which added two years to the country's basic education system.

 As a coeducational junior high school, the Junior High Department at SLU offers various academic and extracurricular programs and activities to help students grow and learn.

-Color Codes

-Each grade level has a unique patch with the logo of Saint Louis University on their uniforms.
-The patch color corresponds to their grade levels.